duserzym/duserzym.github.io/_pages/about.md

 For my paleomagnetism research, I conduct experiments at the UC Berkeley Paleomagnetism Lab which has a 2G DC-SQUID rock magnetometer and a quantum diamond microscope.
 In summer 2022, I attended the rock magnetism summer school at the Institute for Rock Magnetism at the University of Minnesota Twin Cities.

-I also use a suite of techniques and instruments including X-ray powder diffraction for bulk compositional analysis, making custom thin sections for optical petrography, using a scanning electron microscope (SEM) to collect compositional (EDS) and crystal orientation (EBSD) information of minerals, and performing heavy mineral separation to obtain accessory minerals for geochronology and thermochronology.
+I also use a suite of techniques and instruments including X-ray powder diffraction for bulk compositional analysis, making custom thin sections for optical petrography, using a scanning electron microscope (SEM) to collect compositional (EDS) and crystal orientation (EBSD) information of minerals.
+I have also been a visiting student in 2024 at the Boise State Univeristy Isotope Geology Lab where I performed U-Pb LA-ICPMS and ID-TIMS experiments on accessory minerals for geochronology and thermochronology.